 Our walkthrough also touches on the state of the downgrade and tell you about what’s coming next from Apple in terms of bug fixes.

 iPad mini, iPad Pro, iPad Air, and iPad users are complaining about a mix of bugs and performance issues including some that popup every time Apple releases a new version of its software.

-The early list of iPadOS 13.1.2 problems includes UI lag, crashes, issues with first and third-party apps, Face ID problems, Wi-Fi issues, and Bluetooth issues.
+The current list of iPadOS 13.2.2 problems includes UI lag, crashes, issues with first and third-party apps, Face ID problems, Wi-Fi issues, and Bluetooth issues.

 We’ve put together a step-by-step pre-installation process and it will help you get ready for the installation.

 If your iPad is already running iPadOS 13.2.2 or you’re thinking about making the move to the latest version, you’ll want to dig into feedback from those who have made the move.

 You should also check out our list of reasons to, and not to, install iPadOS 13.2.2 right now.

 Before you get in contact with Apple, take a peek at our list of fixes for the most common problems.
 You might find the fix you’ve been looking for.

 We’ve also released a list of tips that could help you improve your device’s performance and a guide that will show you how to fix battery life problems.